KULL-Centre/_2024_cagiada_stability/README.md

 # _2024_cagiada_stability
 # Predicting absolute protein folding stability using generative models

-This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks and used data for reproducing the work of the scientific paper `Predicting absolute protein folding stability using generative models` by M. Cagiada, S. Ovchinnikov and K. Lindorff-Larsen, 2023, biorxiv (1): 1–13. [https://doi.org/](https://doi.org/).
+This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks and used data for reproducing the work of the scientific paper `Predicting absolute protein folding stability using generative models` by M. Cagiada, S. Ovchinnikov and K. Lindorff-Larsen,  Protein Science 34.1 (2025): e5233. [https://doi.org/10.1002/pro.5233](https://doi.org/10.1002/pro.5233).

 ## Layout
 - `stab_ESM-IF.ipynb` Jupyter Notebook to generate new stability prediction, it can be run using the Google Colaboratory system.